 - (3H) Represents the issuance of \$40.0 million of debt financing from the existing Term Loan, net of \$1.1 million of debt financing costs and \$1.0 million of original issue discount and reflective of a reclassification of payments of \$2.0 million due within the next 12 months to current liabilities.
 The Term Loan Agreement signed as part of the Business Combination allows the Company to raise incremental facilities on the Term Loan Agreement in separate tranches with similar terms to the initial term loan.
 In order to facilitate this incremental borrowing, the Company entered into an addendum to the Term Loan Agreement on March 26, 2019.
-The Term Loan Agreement has a seven-year term, will mature in 2025, and is repayable in equal quarterly installments in aggregate annual amounts equal to 5.00% per annum of the original principal amount of the amount outstanding on the Term Loan Agreement, with the balance payable on the maturity date of the Term Loan Agreement. - (31) Represents the issuance of \$100.0 million from the Equity Offering to facilitate the Capital Acquisition.
-The Company expects to issue 10.5 million shares at \$9.59 a share as part of the planned Equity Offering as described in (3A).
-The \$100 million of Equity Offering proceeds is expected to be offset by \$5.0 million in underwriting expenses consistent with the treatment of such fees under ASC 505, Equity.
+The Term Loan Agreement has a seven-year term, will mature in 2025, and is repayable in equal quarterly installments in aggregate annual amounts equal to 5.00% per annum of the original principal amount of the amount outstanding on the Term Loan Agreement, with the balance payable on the maturity date of the Term Loan Agreement. - (31) Represents the issuance of \$100.0 million from this offering to facilitate the Capital Acquisition.
+The Company expects to issue 10.5 million shares at \$9.59 a share as part of this offering as described in (3A).
+The \$100 million of equity financing proceeds is expected to be offset by \$5.0 million in underwriting expenses consistent with the treatment of such fees under ASC 505, Equity.
 The aforementioned share figure is derived from the 30-Day Volume Weighted Average Price as of immediately prior to the announcement of the Capital Acquisition.
 The number of shares and share issuance price are subject to market conditions and other factors which could cause the terms, structure or nature of such financing to change materially.
-In addition, the estimated share price of the shares to be issued in the Equity Offering does not reflect the impact of this exchange offer or the potential impact to our share price from the issuance of common stock in this exchange offer.
-Our share price may be negatively impacted by potential dilution from this exchange offer, which in turn may lead to us issuing additional common shares to raise the necessary proceeds to pay for a portion of the Capital Acquisition.
-For example, if we were to receive \$1.00 less per share of our common stock in the Equity Offering, we would be required to issue an additional approximate 1.2 million shares to generate the \$100 million needed from the Equity Offering for the Capital Acquisition.
-The degree of the potential impact on our stock price from the issuance of the common shares in this exchange offer will vary based on a number of factors, including the number of holders participating in this exchange offer and how the market price for our stock is otherwise impacted by this exchange offer. - (3J) Represents the elimination of Capital Pumping's equity balances as a result of the Capital Acquisition.
+In addition, the estimated share price of the shares to be issued in this offering does not reflect the impact of the Offer or the potential impact to our share price from the issuance of common stock in the Offer.
+Our share price may be negatively impacted by potential dilution from the Offer, which in turn may lead to us issuing additional common shares to raise the necessary proceeds to pay for a portion of the Capital Acquisition.
+For example, if we were to receive \$1.00 less per share of our common stock in this offering, we would be required to issue an additional approximate 1.2 million shares to generate the \$100 million needed from this offering for the Capital Acquisition.
+The degree of the potential impact on our stock price from the issuance of the common shares in the Offer will vary based on a number of factors, including the number of holders participating in the Offer and how the market price for our stock is otherwise impacted by the Offer. - (3J) Represents the elimination of Capital Pumping's equity balances as a result of the Capital Acquisition.